High psychological distress

 Has the proportion of people with disability with high levels of psychological distress changed over time?

 The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) with high or very high levels of psychological distress.
-Data from 2015 and 2018 are used.
-In 2018, 31% of adults with disability had high or very high levels of psychological distress, as did 30% in 2015.
+Data from 2015 to 2022 are used.
+In 2022, 31% of adults with disability had high or very high levels of psychological distress, as did 30% in 2015.
+The baseline used to track change over time was 31% in 2018.

 More detailed data by age group are shown in the table.